Plumbago Growth and Care Guide

 Pruning & Deadheading

-For Plumbago auriculata, prune lightly throughout the growing season to shape the plant and remove any dead or damaged stems.
+Prune annual Plumbago lightly throughout the growing season to shape the plant and remove any dead or damaged stems.
 This plant is self-cleaning so spent blooms will drop.
 However, deep pruning once every 3 weeks of a single spent flower stem encourages continued blooming.
 Prune stems back to the plant's base.
 Absent regular pruning, cut back plant to half size in mid-summer to promote bushiness and bloom vigor.

 For perennial Plumbago, this plant is quite low-maintenance and will continue to bloom without regular deadheading or pruning.
 However, removing spent flowers can help maintain a tidy appearance and may encourage a slightly longer blooming period.
-So, while it's not required, it can be beneficial for aesthetic reasons.
+While it's not required, it can be beneficial for aesthetic reasons.

 Overwintering

 For Cerostigma Plumbaginoides, this plant is perennial in Zones 5-9.
-This plant is a herbaceous perennial so cut it to the ground after the first killing frost, and apply a thick layer or mulch.
-Pull back the mulch 15-30 days before your last expected frost date
+This plant is a herbaceous perennial so cut it to the ground after the first hard frost, and apply a thick layer or mulch.
+Pull back the mulch 15-30 days before your last expected frost date.

 Common Pests